ga-wdi-lessons/rails-api/readme.md

 > 10 minutes exercise.
 5 minute review.

 It's your turn to do the same for Comments.
-You should be working in `songs_controller.rb` for this.
+You should be working in `comments_controller.rb` for this.

 <details>
   <summary><strong>Solution...</strong></summary>